What They Don’t Tell You About Getting Married In Your 30s Instead Of In Your 20s

 I’ve survived abuse and neglect in both childhood and relationships.
 My husband has literally been stabbed within an inch of his life (by a crazy ex-husband of a female friend).
 When it comes to baggage, we’re record holders.
 But somehow, we found each other and continue to thrive because it’s way more fun to be together and enjoy life than to struggle and hide.

 We also both have kids from previous relationships, and that was another significant hurdle.
-I used to swear I would never date a man with kids, not unless I was at least cool with the mother.
-That suits 20-somethings well, but once you hit your 30s you might have to give it up.
+I used to swear I would never date a man with kids.
+That rule suits 20-somethings well, but once you hit your 30s you might have to give it up.
 Kids may be stressful, but they’re always worth it.

 When I first introduced my husband to my daughters, before he became their stepdad, it was nearly a year after I met him.
 He joined us for a camping trip.
 It took all of five minutes before both of my young kids were climbing all over him and he was laughing and tickling them.
 This is because I let them talk on the phone and get rid of the awkwardness before they met in person, and it was well after I spent every day learning more and more about him.

 By the time he was introduced to my children I knew him inside and out, and vice versa.
-Meeting his sons was a little different.
+Meeting his sons was a little different, however.
 His agreement with the ex he was in contact with was that he could see his son when the kid wanted.
-He was nervous about meeting me, but he’s smart and fun so it was a cool time.
+He was nervous about meeting me, but he’s smart and fun so it went smoothly.
 He was so calm and shy, and his mother is very sweet.
 We sat together at my sister-in-law’s wedding and had a great time.

 My husband’s other son is a different story.
 He hasn’t seen him in years because although he does have legal custody, the mother won’t allow it.
 When he petitioned the courts, they said he would have to go to therapy with her, and not only pay for his counseling bill, but for hers as well.
 So because he doesn’t have the money to pay for his ex’s therapy (and better lawyers), he hasn’t seen his other son in years.

 This was a hard fact for him to share.
 It’s still very painful now that we have two sons together.
 As he tells it, “We’re like a screwed-up version of the Brady Bunch.”
-It makes me laugh, but yeah, getting married in my 30s has been a complicated mess of problem-solving and remembering what’s most important.
+It makes me laugh now, but getting married in my 30s has been a complicated mess of problem-solving and remembering what’s most important.

 Closing Thoughts